OlesiaShcherbenko/hw-registration-form/README.md

 # Registration Form

 ## About
-Context: Create a user registration form in which all fields are required and the form have basic validation
+Create a user registration form in which all fields are required and the form have basic validation

 ## Installation